OctopusDeploy/blog/blog/2020-07/database-migrations-lessons-learned/index.md

 ### 2. Keep it low-tech, don't deserialize

-You might be tempted to deserialize the records so that you can work with classes with  Intellisense and/or type safety.
+You might be tempted to deserialize the records so that you can work with classes where Intellisense and/or type safety are available.
 In reality, you're exposing yourself to complexities around serialization and type converters.

 The upgrade script will be simpler if you work directly with the text or document model.
 If the document is `JSON`, work directly with `JObect` or `XElement` for `XML`.